*Dr. Ankit Desai *Dr. Michael Fallucco *Dr. Joseph Parks *Dr. Michael DeFazio Dr. Jacob Rinkinen

-A breast lift is performed by making incisions around the nipple-areola complex and possibly below in a vertical direction.
+A breast lift is performed by making incisions around the nipple-areola complex and, in some cases, extending vertically below and possibly also horizontally along the inframammary fold.
 The nipple is left attached to the breast tissue so that the blood vessels and nerves going to the nipple are preserved.
-The excess skin tissue is removed, and the breast is reshaped and elevated to create a natural shape and contour that is better proportioned to your body.
+The excess skin tissue is removed, and the breast is reshaped to create internal lasting support and elevated to create a natural shape and contour that is better proportioned to your body.
 In some instances your body’s own tissue is utilized to create a fuller upper pole of the breast.
+For instance, fat cells can be transferred by liposuction from unwanted areas to create more fullness to the breast without the use of implants.
 The procedure is performed on an outpatient basis under general anesthesia.

-Like all surgical procedures, scarring is inevitable after a breast lift.
+Like virtually all surgical procedures, it is not possible to have a breast lift without scars forming at the incision sites.
 However, in the hands of our skilled cosmetic surgeons, scarring can be minimized to the point where it is hardly noticeable.
 Furthermore, your incisions will be made in areas that are easily covered by a bra or bathing suit.
-Your scars will appear red for the first few months after surgery, but over time they will progressively fade.
+Your scars will appear red for the first few months after surgery, but over time they should progressively fade.